-Total expenditures exceeded total revenues in three of the last five years, which was by design to bring fund balance levels in line with Metropolitan Council's policies.
-In 2015, expenditures exceeded revenues by \$808,433.
-Total revenues increased \$1,439,275, as mentioned on the previous page, while expenditures increased \$2,759,952.
-This increase in expenditures is primarily due to capital costs, which increased \$2,557,478, and was mostly related to the construction of the Eden Prairie garage remodel project in 2015.
-SWT received \$2,332,000 in lease proceeds to finance this project.
+Total expenditures exceeded total revenues in three of the last five years, which was by design to bring fund balance levels in line with Met Council's policies.
+In 2016 expenditures exceeded revenues by \$208,418.
+Total revenues decreased \$1,943,079, as mentioned on the previous page, while expenditures decreased \$2,543,094.
+This decrease in expenditures is primarily due to capital costs, which decreased \$3,473,296, and was mostly related to the construction of the Eden Prairie garage remodel project in 2015.
+There were also other larger projects in 2015 that did not occur in 2016 including canopy painting, ramp repairs, erosion control, a new bus lease for a turtle top bus, and a significant bus rehabilitation grant.
 In addition, debt service costs also increased due to SWT entering a new lease-purchase agreement in 2015 to finance the Eden Prairie garage remodel project.
-This resulted in an increase in debt service expenditures of \$139,085.
-In addition, capital lease proceeds totaling \$2,419,401 were recognized in 2015.
+This resulted in principal and interest payments due in 2016 being higher than what was due in 2015 by approximately \$150,000.